improvedk/improve.dk/source/_posts/reading-bits-in-orcamdf/reading-bits-in-orcamdf.md

 )
 ```

-The bit columns E-G’s ordinal position is after D, but they’ll continue to use the first “bit byte” until it’s full.
+The bit columns E-G's ordinal position is after D, but they'll continue to use the first “bit byte” until it's full.
 The following diagram shows that the H smallint column is stored directly after the int column, and not until we add the 9th bit is a new bit byte added:

 image_43.png

 ## The need for state while reading bits from records

-Obviously we can’t just read one field at a time, incrementing the fixed length data offset pointer for each read, as we usually do for normal fixed length data types.
-We need some kind of state that will tell us which byte we’re currently reading bits from, and when to read a new bit byte.
+Obviously we can't just read one field at a time, incrementing the fixed length data offset pointer for each read, as we usually do for normal fixed length data types.
+We need some kind of state that will tell us which byte we're currently reading bits from, and when to read a new bit byte.
 Allow me to introduce RecordReadState:

 ```csharp
 public class RecordReadState